Director, Andrew W. Mellon Professor of English and Humanities

 Tapati Guha-Thakurta is Visiting Professor of Humanities at Brown University and Professor in History at the Centre for Studies in Social Sciences, Calcutta (CSSSC), which she directed from 2012 to 2017.
 With Vazira Zamindar, she teaches this Fall 2018 the Collaborative Humanities Seminar "Art History from the South: Circulations, Simulations, Transfigurations."
 She has written widely on the art and cultural history of modern India.
 Her two main books are The Making of a New 'Indian' Art: Artists, Aesthetics and Nationalism in Bengal (Cambridge University Press, 1992) and Monuments, Objects, Histories: Institutions of Art in Colonial and Postcolonial India (Columbia University Press, and Permanent Black, 2004).
 She is also the author of several exhibition monographs, including Visual Worlds of Modern Bengal: An introduction to the archive of the Centre for Studies in Social Sciences, Calcutta (Seagull, Kolkata, 2002), The Aesthetics of the Popular Print: Lithographs and Oleographs from 19th and 20th Century India (Birla Academy of Art and Culture, Kolkata, 2006), The City in the Archive: Calcutta’s Visual Histories (Calcutta: CSSSC, 2011)....

-Visiting Professor of the Humanities and Middle East Studies
+Visiting Professor of Humanities and Middle East Studies

-Adi Ophir is a Visiting Professor affiliated with the Cogut Institute for the Humanities and the Middle East Studies Program and Professor Emeritus from Tel Aviv University.
+Adi Ophir is a visiting professor affiliated with the Cogut Institute for the Humanities and the Middle East Studies Program.
+He is also Professor Emeritus at Tel Aviv University.
 His current research focuses on political concepts as events, performances, and discursive apparatuses, with special attention to three concepts: “concept” and “political” and “the Other.”
 He studies types of Others in general, and the structure and genealogy of one type of Other in particular – the Goy, the Jew’s Other.
 Ophir also writes occasionally on violence and ideology in Israel/Palestine.
 He is the founding editor of Theory and Criticism, Israel's leading journal for critical theory, and Mafte'akh: Lexical Review for Political Thought.
 Among his recent books, The One-State Condition (Stanford University Press, 2012), co-authored with Ariella Azoulay; Divine Violence: Two Essays on God and Disaster (Hebrew, The Van Leer Institute, 2013); and Goy: Israel’s Multiple Others and the Birth of the Gentile (Oxford University Press, 2018), co-authored with Ishai Rosen-Zvi.
 At the Cogut Institute, he directs the Political Concepts Initiative.

 Visiting Assistant Professor of the Practice of Humanities